yuxudong1024/Summit2024-Prework/README.md

    Save the URL of this forked repo (e.g., https://github.com/wyu/Summit2024-Prework) for later.

 4. Start MATLAB R2024a.
-Create a new folder in the `Current Folder` tab of MATLAB, name it Test and change MATLAB the directory to it.
+Create a new folder in the `Current Folder` of MATLAB, name it Test and change the MATLAB directory to it.
 Right click and select **Source Control > Manage Files...**
   ![image](https://github.com/yuxudong1024/Summit2024-Prework/assets/39162415/82331997-d2e7-4412-bfe4-4b3497e489d1)

    Change **Repository path** to your forked repo (e.g., https://github.com/wyu/Summit2024-Prework)